WeAreSeismica/seismica-sce/README.md

 You will also need to have [pandoc](pandoc.org/) installed for the initial conversion of the .docx file.

 A local installation of the anystyle gem is recommended but not required as long as the web-hosted [anystyle.io](anystyle.io) exists.
 On a linux machine, this can be obtained by running: `sudo apt install ruby-dev` followed by `sudo gem install anystyle=cli`

+Compiling the output tex file from this set of scripts into a pdf requires the Seismica production tex template, which is available only to Seismica typesetters.

 ## general steps for the conversion process